US Medal of Honor recipient Hiroshi Miyamura dies at 97

-PHOENIX, Ariz.
-(AP) — Hiroshi “Hershey” Miyamura, the son of Japanese immigrants who was awarded the U.S. Medal of Honor for holding off an attack to allow an American squad to withdraw during the Korean War, has died.
+PHOENIX, Ariz. — Hiroshi “Hershey” Miyamura, the son of Japanese immigrants who was awarded the U.S. Medal of Honor for holding off an attack to allow an American squad to withdraw during the Korean War, has died.

 The Congressional Medal of Honor Society announced that Miyamura died Tuesday at his home in Phoenix.
 He was 97.

-Born in Gallup, New Mexico, Miyamura’s parents operated a 24-hour diner near the Navajo Nation where the family interacted with the diverse population of miners and travelers who passed along Route 66.
+Miyamura’s parents operated a 24-hour diner near the Navajo Nation where the family interacted with the diverse population of miners and travelers who passed along Route 66.
+He was born in Gallup, New Mexico.

 Miyamura’s mother died when he was 11 and his father never talked about Japan, Miyamura said in later interviews.
 He would earn the nickname “Hershey” because a teacher couldn’t pronounce his first name.